diditforlulz273/PokerRL-Omaha/README.md

  - Enabled by default in Standalone H2H Evaluator.
  - Modifies classes PokerEnv and AgentTournament and to catch all the activity.
  - Introduces HandHistoryLogger class.
- Allows manual hand history reading and storing in plain text, could also be loaded in PT4 for basic analysis, although not fully mimics the correct HH format - the only goal was to make played games easy readable.
+ Allows manual hand history reading and storing in a plain text, could also be loaded in PT4 for basic analysis, although not fully mimics the correct HH format - the only goal was to make played games easy readable.

 #### Slightly altered Traversal Data generation scheme
- - now n_traversals_per_iter sets the exact number of data entries created for each player (was a number of external traverser rollouts before, which has been giving quite unstable amounts)
+ - now n_traversals_per_iter sets the exact number of data entries created for each player (was a number of external traverser rollouts before, which has been producing quite unstable amounts)

 #### Bug fixes
  - I don't remember them all, but among most important are use of deprecated torch tensor classes